Adventures with my Cello up the Mountain!

 Helen Neilson

 Helen Neilson is a cello teacher and performer working across an eclectic range of educational environments.
 She is a Suzuki teacher trained to level 5 and runs a group cello programme, “Our Cello Community”, based in South London.
 She is Head of Strings at Latymer Upper School and teaches in several other schools.
 Helen was a principal syllabus consultant for the current Trinity cello syllabus and trains and mentors young cello teachers on the Music Masters iPGCE programme.
+She plays on a cello made in Salisbury in 1784, called “Phoenix”.

 Thomas Gregory